akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/grouped.md

 Accumulate incoming events until the specified number of elements have been accumulated and then pass the collection of elements downstream.

+See also:

+* @ref[groupedWeighted](groupedWeighted.md) for a variant that groups based on element weight
+* @ref[groupedWithin](groupedWithin.md) for a variant that groups based on number of elements and a time window
+* @ref[groupedWeightedWithin](groupedWeightedWithin.md) for a variant that groups based on element weight and a time window

 ## Examples

 The below example demonstrates how `grouped` groups the accumulated elements into @scala[`Seq`] @java[`List`]